sledorze/HaxeManual/md/manual/type-system-structural-subtyping.md

 > Structural subtyping defines an implicit relation between types that have the same structure.

-In haxe, structural subtyping is only possible when assigning a class instance to a structure.
+In Haxe, structural subtyping is only possible when assigning a class instance to a structure.
 The following example is part of the `Lambda` class of the [Haxe Standard Library](std.md):

 ```haxe
 public static function empty<T>(it : Iterable<T>) : Bool {